EVNotify/EVNotifyAPI/docs/index.html.md

 <a id="opIdAuthentication"></a>

-To be able to interact with the EVNotify API, most requests requires an authentication.
+To be able to interact with the EVNotify API, most requests require authentication.
 This is done by providing your so called AKey, which is your account identifier, to the request together with your personal token.
 <aside class="warning">
-Don't share your personal token with others!
+Don't share your personal token with others.
 Keep it safe!
 </aside>

 ## Get a new key